 • Create local content.
 In addition to adding location pages to your site, you can create locally-focused content on your blog.
 Consider any unique cybersecurity issues businesses face in your area.

-5. Technical SEO best practices
+5. Technical SEO implementation

 These SEO best practices ensure the website meets the technical requirements of search engines while providing a positive user experience for people visiting the site.